zmts/supra-api-nodejs/README.md

 For example `PostsController` implements `post` entity routes.
 Each route fires own `action`.

 ### 2. Action layer
-It's a class that encapsulated request validation, permission verification and business logic.
+It's a class encapsulated request validation, permission verification and business logic.
 One file, one class, one REST operation, one use case.

 ### 3. DAO layer
 Implement data access methods.